 18. They Complain About You

-If complains about you longer being attractive, not meeting their needs emotionally, mentally, or sexually, or “nagging,” it could indicate that they are unhappy in their relationship and are communicating this in an unhealthy, hurtful way.
-Often, it may feel as though you are not good enough no matter how hard you try to anticipate and fill all the needs of your partner who remains ungrateful.
+If they complain about you no longer being attractive, not meeting their needs emotionally, mentally, or sexually, or “nagging,” it could indicate that they are unhappy in their relationship and are communicating this in an unhealthy, hurtful way.
+Often, it may feel as though you are not good enough no matter how hard you try to anticipate and fill your partner’s needs, who remains ungrateful.

 19. They’re Overprotective of Electronic Devices

-The unfaithful partner is often overly protective of cell phones, tablets, or other electronic devices.3 For instance, they may hold their phone at an angle to prevent you from seeing who they are communicating with, or they may place their phone face down when you are near.4 They may also place a pin or code on their phone abruptly when they have never used one before.
+The unfaithful partner is often overly protective of cell phones, tablets, or other electronic devices.3 For instance, they may hold their phone at an angle to prevent you from seeing who they are communicating with or place their phone face down when you are near.4 They may also abruptly place a pin or code on their phone when they have never used one before.

 Additionally, they may sneak away to talk or text privately and abruptly end conversations when you enter the room.
 Or they may get calls or messages late at night or early in the morning when they never have before.
 Conversely, they may keep their phone on silent so you never hear any notification alerts.